Vietnamese Pickled Carrots and Daikon (Đồ Chua)

 Instructions

-- In a large microwave-safe bowl, microwave the water for 1-2 minutes until hot.
-Stir in the sugar, salt, and vinegar until dissolved.
-(Do a taste test to see if it needs any more seasoning).
-Set it aside and let it cool down.
+- Make the Pickling Liquid: In a large microwave-safe bowl, heat the water for 1–2 minutes until hot.
+Stir in the sugar, salt, and vinegar until completely dissolved.
+Taste and adjust sweetness, if needed.
+Set aside to cool.

 Super easy and tasty.
 My husband thought I bought it from the local banh mi bakery lol.
 I like that that the vegetables stay crisp for a longer time than the bakery version.